ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-separation-of-duties.md

 The NSX-T administrator role can be separated into the following roles:
 * NSX-T network super admin - responsible for deployment and operation of necessary shared network objects, such as T0 routers or edge gateways for the workloads.
 * NSX-T network security admin - dedicated security admin that has responsibility that is limited to the firewall and security aspects of NSX-T.
-* Tenant NSX-T admin - where wanted - scope that is limited to a function/application/business unit as applicable to manage resources with such limited scope.
+* Tenant NSX-T admin - where wanted, scope that is limited to a function/application/business unit as applicable to manage resources with such limited scope.
 Would include deployment of T1 routers for example.

 The following diagram shows an example of Entrust CloudControl transparent proxy workflow.